2021 Festival Dates

 Disabled parking spaces will be available to those who have disabled parking placards on the north side of Mound Street west of south Second Street, and on the east side of Civic Center between Town and Broad Street.

-Bike: The Arts Festival has a secure bike parking corral, hosted by Pelotonia volunteers raising money to fight cancer, for a suggested donation of only $5.
+Bike: The Arts Festival has a secure bike parking corral, hosted by a local nonprofit organization, for a suggested donation of only $5.
 It is located at Town and Civic Center.
 There are also unmonitored racks for bike parking throughout the riverfront and downtown.
 If you use one of these unmonitored bike racks be sure to bring your lock!

 COTA: COTA will operate regularly scheduled bus service during each day of the Festival.
 COTA’s CBUS will also be running up and down High Street, from the Brewery District to the Short North – for FREE!